 Construction Managers plan, direct, or coordinate, usually through subordinate supervisory personnel, activities concerned with the construction and maintenance of structures, facilities, and systems.
 Participate in the conceptual development of a construction project and oversee its organization, scheduling, budgeting, and implementation.
 Includes managers in specialized construction fields, such as carpentry or plumbing.

-Construction Managers with little to no experience tend to make between $52350 and $66680 while the more experienced ones make over $117420 per year.
+Construction Managers with little to no experience tend to make between $55240 and $70670 while the more experienced ones can earn over $123720 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Construction Manager is to move to a higher paying state like NJ.
-Right now, the highest paying states for Construction Managers are NJ, AK, RI, PA and NY.
+One of the easiest ways to increase your salary as a Construction Manager is to move to a higher paying state like NJ.
+Right now, the highest paying states for Construction Managers are NJ, RI, NY, DE and CA.

-3 other factors that can increase your salary as A Construction Manager is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Construction Manager is the degree you hold, the industry you work in and lastly the company you work for.

-We asked other Construction Managers what degree they had when they got the job and most of them said they had a Bachelors degree followed by Some college courses.
+We asked other Construction Managers what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by a College Certificate.

 Pros and Cons